-As indicated in Table 2, the performance of the model was better at the monthly level than at the daily level, which may be explained by the fact that calibrating at the daily level is more complex, and more stations are needed when there are several sub-watersheds.
-Regarding validation, the metrics obtained are within the ranges stipulated by the Inter-American Development Bank (Moreda et al. 2014).
+As shown in Table 2, the model performed better at the monthly level than the daily level, which may be explained by the fact that calibrating at the daily level is more complex, and more stations are needed when there are several sub-watersheds.

+Validation was performed on data from a different time period as described in Section 2.3.
+The metrics obtained by validation, shown in Table 3, are within the ranges stipulated by the Inter-American Development Bank (Moreda et al. 2014).

 Table 3.
-Metrics resulting from validation.
+Metrics resulting from validation